 The total Area 2A halibut quota is large enough this year to provide for incidental halibut harvest in the primary fixed gear fishery for sablefish north of Point Chehalis.
 This incidental fishery is allocated that portion of the Washington sport allocation in excess of 214,110 pounds, provided a minimum of 10,000 pounds is available, up to a maximum of 70,000 pounds.
 The objectives for the annual landing restrictions are to attain the halibut allocation at about the same time as the end of the primary sablefish season (October 31) and to ensure an equitable sharing of the halibut landings among the fishers.
 In past years, the Council has successfully used landing restrictions to maintain the harvest within the allocation.
 A summary of management information for the incidental halibut fishery since the initial season in 2001 is provided in Agenda Item H.2, Attachment 1.
-Current groundfish regulations prohibit Pacific halibut retention in the primary sablefish fishery north of Point Chehalis.
-As such, the Council should make recommendations to establish the incidental landing limits for the primary sablefish fishery north of Point Chehalis from April 1 to October 31, 2016.
+Current regulations provide for Pacific halibut retention starting April 1, 2017 with a landing ratio of 110 pounds dressed weight of halibut for every 1,000 pounds dressed weight of sablefish landed, and up to 2 additional halibut in excess of the 110-pounds-per-1,000pound ratio per landing.
+Under this agenda item, the Council should confirm or make recommendations to modify the incidental landing limits for the primary sablefish north of Point Chehalis from April 1 to October 31, 2017.